Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Introduction

 Our paper is structured as follows.
 We derive the finite mixture representations of both distributions in Section \ref{sec:model_derivation}.
 These representations facilitate the derivation of some key theoretical properties of the distributions in Section \ref{sec:properties}.
 We propose Bayesian frameworks for model inference in Section \ref{sec:inference}.
 In particular, for ZANIDM, we note that it is possible to improve the efficiency of the MCMC algorithm by marginalising out a latent variable, which was not done by \citet{Koslovsky2023}.
 We present two simulation studies in Section \ref{sec:simulation_study} which i) compare different MCMC algorithms for inferring the parameters of ZANIDM and ii) illustrate the practical utility of both distributions when dealing with zero-inflation in count-compositional data.
+Applications to a human gut microbiome dataset follow in Section \ref{sec:microbiome}.
 We conclude with a brief discussion in Section \ref{sec:discussion}.
 Additional details on associated derivations and inference schemes for both distributions are deferred to the Appendices.
 We also provide further results in the Supplementary Material.
 For now, we begin by describing some related proposals.